Analytic de Rham stacks of Fargues-Fontaine curves

 \end{enumerate} \end{lemma} \begin{proof} By \cref{LemShierkLocalTarget}, and by arc-descent of the de Rham stack, we can check that the maps are $!$-able locally in the arc-topology of the target.
 Thus, for (1)-(3) we can assume without loss of generality that $X$ is the spectrum of a qfd strictly totally disconnected perfectoid ring.

 (1) By \cite[Lemma 4.5]{scholze2024berkovichmotives} we have a pullback diagram of qfd arc-stacks

 where the bottom arrow is the map of the underlying Berkovich spaces seen as arc-stacks.
-Note that since $f$ is $\omega_1$-cocompact $Y$ is a separable affinoid perfectoid space.
 Since the formation of the de Rham stack commutes with limits, it suffices to see that $\underline{|Y|}^{\dR}\to \underline{|X|}^{\dR}$ is $!$-able, but this is clear since both $|Y|$ and $|X|$ are profinite sets, and their de Rham stacks are just their Betti stacks.

 (2) By the same argument of part (1), one reduces to see that an open immersion of a profinite set is $!$-able and cohomologically \'etale, this is \cite[Lemma 4.8.2]{heyer20246functorformalismssmoothrepresentations}.